dzl-dm/i2b2-core/README.md

 ```

 ### Change the displayed project name
-There are multiple references to the project id, so it is safer to leave this as the default demo project, however we can easily change the displayed name in the administration interface
+There are multiple references to the project id, so it is safer to leave this as the default demo project, however we can easily change the displayed name in the administration interface.
-1. Under "Manage Projects", select the project and change the "Project Name" field in the form, then "Save Updates"
+1. Under "Manage Projects", select the project and change the "Project Name" field in the form, then "Save Updates".
 > _NOTE:_ It is not recommended to change "Project Id" or "Project Path" as they require additional, complementary, changes.
 You risk making the project inaccessible.